trizen/clyrics/README.md

 example:
-        clyrics -m -s 1             # stars the mocp daemon clyrics dust of the chase   # prints the lyrics of "RWH - Dust of the chase"
+        clyrics -m -s 1             # stars the mocp daemon clyrics eminem not afraid   # prints the lyrics of "Eminem - Not Afraid"
 ```

 ### Availability: